Photos by Sri Raghunathan, Chennai

 Saints of Varanasi

 According to the 'Vamana Purana', the Varuna and Assi are two rivers that originated from the body of the primordial Purusha.
-The tract of land lying between the two rivers is believed to be 'Varanasi', the holiest of all pilgrimage centres - a city in existence from time immemorial and that has enlightened many Rishis and Saints .
-The ante diluvian culture preserved by this great city is the standing testimony to the grandeur of past.
+The tract of land lying between the two rivers is believed to be 'Varanasi', the holiest of all pilgrimage centres - a city in existence from time immemorial that has enlightened many Rishis and Saints.
+The ante diluvian culture preserved by this great city is the standing testimony to the grandeur of the past.
 Varanasi is the microcosm of Hinduism, a city of traditional classical culture.
 Glorified by myth and legend and sanctified by religion, it has always attracted a large number of pilgrims and seekers of soul.
 The city is also known as 'Kasipuri' and the word 'Kas' means to shine.

 Varanasi